bbc/psammead/packages/components/psammead-media-indicator/README.md

 ## Description

 The `MediaIndicator` component provides a 'play' or 'audio' icon as well as a duration timestamp depending on the `type` prop.
+The component by default renders the 'play' icon.
 This component has options for both providing and not providing a duration.
 If one isn't provided, it will simply render the play or audio icon.
 Alt text is required in all scenarios, however this can just be `'Video'` or `'Audio'` if the duration is not known.

 ## Installation